acenet-arc/git-collaboration/_episodes/04-Forking.md

 objectives:
 - "Create an online copy of a repository under your own account."
 keypoints:
-- "My forking a repository you create a copy under your own account."
+- "By forking a repository you create a copy under your own account."
 - "You can use this 'fork' to develop you own feature or fix a bug that's bugging you."
 - "This can be the base for contributing these changes back to the original project."
 - "Sometimes however it is used to initiate an independent spin-off that will diverge over time."